wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'pleasure dens',
     'tunnels leading to a planar hotel',
     'crystal fields',
-    'ruins of a cursed of civilization',
+    'ruins of a cursed civilization',
   ];
 gen_data['tunnelhazard'] = [
     'sharp, cutting',